 - Use simple surveys to understand challenges: There is typically a lack of Information on specific issues facing populations in urban slums.
 Simple surveys can be used to collect data during brief visits to slums, and then inform evidence-based decision-making on how to improve service delivery.
 In Addis Ababa, our small team used a mobile application to survey 355 mothers in ten days.
 The resulting analysis revealed issues and challenges, previously unknown, that are now being addressed.

 Acasus interns surveying caregivers in the urban slums of Addis Ababa.

-- Use innovative data sources and geo-spatial analysis to identify population needs: A lack of reliable data on the population of urban slums, or their distance to health facilities, can make it difficult to identify and resolve access challenges.
-To remedy this, innovative population density data, health facility location data, and urban slum shape data was collected and analyzed, with the outputs visualized on a bespoke geo-spatial dashboard for managers.
+- Use innovative data sources and geo-spatial analysis to identify population needs: A lack of reliable data on the population of urban slums, or their distance from health facilities, can make it difficult to identify and resolve access challenges.
+To remedy this, innovative population density data, health facility location data, and urban slum-shape data was collected and analyzed, with the outputs visualized on a bespoke geo-spatial dashboard for managers.
 This provides managers with a clear view of the nearest health facility to each slum area, and helps identify those slum areas which are far from health facilities and require additional service delivery solutions.

 Dashboard view of mapped slums and proximity to health facilities

 Based on this new data and insights, the government was able to adopt a collaborative approach with partners, pooling expertise, experience and resources to address the challenges.
-Once data and analysis on slum locations was available, our teams supported the Government and partners to review insights, prioritize intervention areas, and develop targeted solutions.
+Once data and analysis on slum locations was available, our teams supported the government and partners to review insights, prioritize intervention areas, and develop targeted solutions.
 Specifically, improved messaging, training and supervision are being used to boost the effectiveness of existing services, while new integrated outreach services have been launched.
 Together these actions are leading to strong improvements in services in these critical areas.